UoD-CVIP/Medical_Calibration/README.md

-# Calibration
+# Calibration of Deep Medical Image Classifiers: An Empirical Comparison using Dermatology and Histopathology Datasets
-Experiments for Calibration of Deep Medical Image Classifiers
+Code and trained models for the paper.